| Title: | A Class for Working with Time Series Data Based on 'data.table' and 'R6' with Largely Optional Reference Semantics |

 first relies solely on base R, the second utilises fasttime::fastPOSIXct

-of fasttime and the third RcppCCTZ::parseDatetime
+of fasttime, the third RcppCCTZ::parseDatetime of RcppCCTZ

-Etc/GMT time zones only (execute
+UTC and equivalent as well as all Etc/GMT time zones only (execute

-grep("^(Etc/)?(UCT|UTC)$|^(Etc/)?GMT(\\+|-)?0?$", OlsonNames(), ignore.case = TRUE, value = TRUE)
+grep("^(Etc/)?(UTC|UCT|Universal|Zulu)$|^(Etc/)?(GMT(\\+|-)?0?|Greenwich)$", OlsonNames(), ignore.case = TRUE, value = TRUE) for a full list of supported

-limited to timestamps between the years 1970 and 2199, but generally is the
+time zones) and is limited to timestamps between the years 1970 and 2199.
+For

-and equivalent the RcppCCTZ flavour generally is the fastest.
+time zones other than UTC and equivalent the RcppCCTZ flavour generally

-argument of the respective calling method in order to
+Use the funbyApproach argument of the respective calling method in order to

 specify the utilised flavour.